 Where can I find information on careers and schooling in O&P?

-Here on our website you will find information on and links to the various schools that offer O&P education for the practitioner, pedorthist, fitter, assistant and technician levels.
-You can also "Talk to an O&P Professional in Your Area".
+Here on our website you will find information on and links to the various schools that offer O&P education for the practitioner, pedorthist, fitter, assistant, and technician levels.
+You can also use the "Talk to an O&P Professional in Your Area" feature of this website.
 These O&P professionals, listed by state, are willing to answer your questions.

-What are my schooling options if I studied marketing in college?
-Had a masters in engineering?
-Have already been a registered nurse for five years?
+What are my education options if I studied marketing in college?
+Have a master's in engineering?
+Have been a registered nurse for five years?

-No matter what your background, get some real life experience working in an O&P setting—whether it be through job shadowing, interning, volunteering, etc.
+No matter what your background, get some real-life experience working in an O&P setting—whether it be through job shadowing, interning, or volunteering.

-How can I find out more about O&P if I live in a rural area far from any of the O&P schools?
+How can I find out more about O&P if I live far from any of the O&P schools?

 Are there scholarships available?

-Some of the O&P schools may offer scholarships.
+Some O&P schools may offer scholarships.
 Check with the school of your choice for more information on the scholarships and other financial aid that may be available.
-The Academy offers scholarships through it's O&P Educational Development Fund for students currently enrolled in O&P education programs as does the Orthotic and Prosthetics Education and Research Foundation (OPERF).
+The Academy offers scholarships through its O&P Educational Development Fund for students currently enrolled in O&P education programs, as does the Orthotic and Prosthetic Education and Research Foundation (OPERF).
 Visit www.operf.org for more information.
 In addition, if you are a military veteran, the Montgomery GI Bill may pay for your education and some of your other expenses while you study to become an O&P professional (www.gibill.com).
 For more information, visit our scholarships page.

 Go to www.opcareers.org.
 Use the link on the homepage to "Talk to an O&P Professional in Your Area".
-Contact someone and see if they'd be willing to allow you to job shadow.
+Contact someone and see if he or she is willing to allow you to job shadow.
 Visit the facility and see what a "typical" day might be like.

-Is O&P a career where an Occupational Therapist (OT) or Physical Therapist (PT) could make a transition without having to acquire another degree?
+Is O&P a career where an occupational therapist (OT) or physical therapist (PT) could make a transition without having to obtain additional education?

 As a graduate from an accredited O&P program, how would I go about finding a job?

-As recommended prior to applying to O&P schools, you should intern with a facility in your area.
+As recommended prior to applying to O&P schools, you should intern or volunteer with a facility in your area.
 Maintain that relationship because that facility may one day become your employer.
 It is also critical to stay informed about what is going on in the profession.
-Students can do so by enjoying membership in the Academy.
+Students can do so by joining the Academy.
 You can network with O&P professionals at chapter and national meetings.
-You'll also make sound connections when you complete your one-year residency.
-There are also several O&P publications that list job openings and employment opportunities.
+You'll also make connections when you complete your residency.
+In addition, several O&P publications list job openings and employment opportunities.